 of the design process.
 Yet another

 project in the works was another system called "Gaza" which also used a high-end

-chipset and MC68000 processor.
+because they didn't want Atari competing in the business market.
 These systems would never make it past

 prototyping as Atari would be sold in 1984.